 A bedroll gives you a comfortable and dry place to sleep on your camping trip without packing a tent.

 The basic idea is to lay the tarp out on the ground.
-You can use a bed of leaves for padding if you don’t want to pack a pad with you.
+You can use a bed of leaves for padding if you don’t want to pack a pad.
 Then roll yourself up with your blankets and tarp, like a burrito.

 Instead of putting your sleeping bag on the hard ground, you can use a bedroll to soften the blow.